 Though it has been in the city since 1943, Esplanade Park is one of the oldest parks in Singapore – and also one that showcases many of Singapore's landmarks.
 It is one of the best parks to go during your lunch breaks as well as you stroll through to look at the Lim Bo Seng Memorial, the Cenotaph and the Kim Seng Fountain while reflecting on the sacrifices made by those before us.

 Known for its buzzy eateries and bars, there's never a quiet or boring day in the Duxton and Keong Saik precinct.
 If you do need some respite, Duxton Plain Park is a narrow but lush park, flanked by shophouses.
 There are plenty of benches in the shaded areas where you can sit and watch pigeons or the see the black stray cat who lives in the area basking lazily in the sun.
 There is also a mysterious and solitary Muslim tomb in the area which is believed to hold special powers.

 The Ann Siang area is known for its great restaurants and heritage shophouses that warrant a picture for the 'gram but stick around a little and take a little detour from the street and you'll find a lush spot of respite.
 Who knew that between buildings and offices, there's enough space for a pretty park as well as different tree species, in particular, the tamarind, cinnamon, nutmeg and breadfruit trees.
-The park also extends to Telok Ayer Green in the heart of the Amoy precinct where there is plenty of space you can sit and have lunch, or to just take a breather.

 Yes, it is an austere-looking building that houses a whole lot of important Southeast Asian art but the rooftop of the National Gallery of Singapore is one of the most tranquil places in town you can find.
 With foliage walls, a reflecting pool, benches and one of the best views of the city, this is a good spot to get some respite in your free time.